 Tuesdays have been allotted as “English Speaking Day” in order

 Foci of English

-- This school-based reading programme will be implemented in P4 – P6.
-It aims to promote reading across the curriculum (RaC) and to
+- This school-based reading programme is carried out in P4-P6.
+It aims to promote reading across the curriculum (RaC) and to incorporate

 To leverage e-learning through the effective use of IT tools to increase students’ learning motivation and facilitate self-directed

 - In order to engage students in reflecting on and monitoring their own progress.
 Assessment as learning has been gradually carried out

 - Revised writing checklists with particular foci in different levels will